abaird986/aws-modern-application-workshop/README.md

 aws codepipeline create-pipeline --cli-input-json file://~/environment/aws-modern-application-workshop/module-2/aws-cli/code-pipeline.json
 ```

-We have one final step before our CICD pipeline can execute end-to-end successfully.
-With a CICD pipeline in place, you won't be manually pushing container images into ECR anymore.
+We have one final step before our CI/CD pipeline can execute end-to-end successfully.
+With a CI/CD pipeline in place, you won't be manually pushing container images into ECR anymore.
 CodeBuild will be pushing new images now.
 We need to give CodeBuild permission to perform actions on your image repository with an **ECR repository policy***.
 The policy document needs to be updated with the specific ARN for the CodeBuild role created by the MythicalMysfitsCoreStack, and the policy document is located at `~/environment/aws-modern-application-workshop/module-2/aws-cli/ecr-policy.json`.
 Update and save this file and then run the following command to create the policy:

 ```
 aws ecr set-repository-policy --repository-name mythicalmysfits/service --policy-text file://~/environment/aws-modern-application-workshop/module-2/aws-cli/ecr-policy.json
 ```

-When that has been created successfully, you have a working end-to-end CICD pipeline to deliver code changes automatically to your service in ECS.
+When that has been created successfully, you have a working end-to-end CI/CD pipeline to deliver code changes automatically to your service in ECS.

 To test out the new pipeline, we need to configure git within your Cloud9 IDE and integrate it with your CodeCommit repository.